 While the physical expression of foot drop can be diagnosed easily by any type of doctor, it is wise to seek out the underlying cause of the symptom using the services of a spinal neurologist.

-Causes of Herniated Disc Foot Drop
+Potential Causes of Foot Drop

 A herniated disc or arthritic osteophyte complex can impinge on a nerve root in some cases, causing functional impairment and subsequent foot drop.
 However in these cases, there is little doubt as to the actual source, since diagnostic testing will confirm a particular root being affected and the symptoms will match the clinical expectations exactly.
 This does not always occur.